Arizona Pool Injuries and Drowning Liability

 Posted on behalf of Phillips Law Group on Apr 07, 2010 in Personal Injury

 Swimming pools are almost a staple in Arizona, as there aren't many things that help people escape the oppressive summer heat better than a dip in a pool.
 While swimming pools offer welcome relief for many, the underlying reality is that swimming pools also present danger to those who use them, and there are too many instances of swimming pool injuries and drowning incidents.
-When such issues arise, the first call you should make is to an Arizona premises liability lawyer.
+When such issues arise, the first call you should make is to a qualified Phoenix premises liability lawyer.
 In the meantime, below is a brief overview of pool injuries and drowning.

 Premises Liability Law Governs

 When someone is injured or even drowns in someone else's swimming pool, the area of law that governs the situation is known as premises liability.
 Premises liability is basically a body of law the deals with injuries and fatalities that occur when someone is on someone else's property.
 Generally, when these situations arise, there are a few questions that must be answered in order for a lawsuit for damages to proceed.
 These questions include:

 - Was the person who was injured or killed rightfully on the property?

 - Was the person injured or killed because of a dangerous condition present on the property?